Cavalry arrives: New troops give ailing Yankees healthy lift

 Little did Tauchman and the Yankees know how much the club would need him.

 New York already has placed 16 players on the injured list this season, four shy of its disabled list total for all of last year.
-Still, the Yankees started Saturday with a 23-15 record, a half-game behind first-place Tampa Bay in the AL East.
+Still, the Yankees are 23-16, 1½ games behind first-place Tampa Bay in the AL East.

 Tauchman and Cameron Maybin were acquired in trades.
 Infielder Thairo Estrada, first baseman Mike Ford and pitcher Joseph Harvey were brought up from the minors to make their major league debuts.
-Outfielder Clint Frazier, infielders Tyler Wade and Gio Urshela, catcher Kyle Higashioka and pitcher Jake Barrett all got early season call-ups.
+Outfielder Clint Frazier, infielders Tyler Wade and Gio Urshela, catcher Kyle Higashioka and pitchers Jake Barrett and Nestor Cortes Jr. all got early season call-ups.

 Clubhouse comings and goings at times paralleled Grand Central Terminal during rush hour.
 Manager Aaron Boone welcomed newcomers as if he were a maitre d’hotel.
 His standard greeting?